-I spent the last two weeks of August in Italy.
-I went to Riccione, a town on the Adriatic coast, in the Italian region Emilia-Romagna.
-It was in February 2002 that I went there for the first time and since then, I visited Riccione 32 times (I know this because I keep records of my travels starting in the year 2000).
 Additionally, I was there for two months in July and August 2012 and went to the beach every single day.
-The Italian friend of mine who lives in London, comes from there.
-I always stay with him in his house.
-I like Riccione and each and every time I enjoy myself and wish to go back soon.
+The Italian friend of mine, who lives in London, comes from there.
+I always stay with him, in his house.
+I like Riccione and each and every time I enjoy myself and I wish to go back soon.

-Riccione is a small town, with the population of just above 35000 people.
-However, together with nearby Rimini, it is the most well-known tourist destination in Italy.
-As a matter of fact, you can’t find a single Italian that doesn’t know about it, although it is not that famous outside of Italy.
+Riccione is a small town, with the population of around 35000 people.
+However, together with Rimini, it is the most well-known tourist destination in Italy.
+As a matter of fact, you can’t find a single Italian that doesn’t know about it, although it’s not that famous outside of Italy.
 It is the top tourist destination in the northern part of Italy.
-It is geared towards mass tourism but on the upmarket side, especially in comparison with nearby resorts.
+It’s geared towards mass tourism but on the upmarket side, especially in comparison with other nearby resorts.

 The tourism in Riccione started to develop in the 19th century, after construction of the railway between Bologna and Ancona.
 At that time, rich people from Bologna started to build villas and luxury houses that still adorn its elegant streets.
-It is especially popular with younger Italians and in summer months of July and August, it is invaded by younger generations seeking sun and fun.
-Apart from numerous restaurants and bars along the main streets and the seafront, it is home to legendary nightclubs as famous as clubs in Ibiza.
+It is especially popular with younger Italians and, in the summer months of July and August, it is invaded by younger generations seeking sun and fun.
+Apart from numerous restaurants and bars along the main streets and the seafront, it is a home to legendary nightclubs, as famous as clubs in Ibiza.

-From early June to the end of August, it is completely transformed into a bustling resort town full of life and excitement.
-It is wonderful to be there and to spend days on beautiful sandy beaches of the Adriatic Sea and to mix with crowds in the night.
-In summer, everything is open until midnight.
+From early June to the end of August, it is transformed into a bustling resort town, full of life and excitement.
+It’s wonderful to be there and to spend days on beautiful sandy beaches of the Adriatic Sea and to mix with crowds in the night.
+In the summer, everything is open until midnight.

-I am very familiar with Riccione as I have been there so many times.
-However, each and every time when I go back there is something new to discover, a new restaurant or a new bar.
-But, when I go there I don’t stay only in town.
+I am very familiar with Riccione, as I’ve been there so many times.
+However, each and every time when I go back, there is something new to discover, a new restaurant or a new bar.
+But, when I go there I don’t stay only in the town.
 The surrounding area is also very beautiful.
-Plus, there are many smaller very beautiful towns and villages in the vicinity where one can go to exquisite restaurants that primarily cater for the local Italian people.
-They usually propose excellent food, at very reasonable prices.
+Plus, there are many smaller very beautiful towns and villages in the vicinity, where you can go to exquisite restaurants that primarily cater for the Italian people.
+They usually propose excellent food, at reasonable prices.
 Despite the fact that it is the top tourist destination, Riccione is not overpriced.
-Perhaps, there are several bars in the main street where prices are slightly higher but nothing outrageous.
+Perhaps, there are several bars in the main street where prices are higher, but nothing outrageous.

-The town can be divided in 3 areas, together they form this very interesting and exciting town:
+The town can be divided in 3 areas, together they form this very interesting and exciting place:

 * Riccione Paese (Riccione Village)